 - Demonstrate knowledge of intellectual disability and the support needs of a person with an intellectual disability.

-- Support a person with a disability to develop a personal plan to enhance their lifestyle.
+- Support a person with an intellectual disability to develop a personal plan to enhance their lifestyle.

 - Describe law in relation to intellectual disability and high and complex needs and legal services available to people.

-- Describe community values and attitudes and their impact on people with disabilities.
+- Describe community values and attitudes and their impact on people with intellectual disabilities.

 - Support, mentor and facilitate a person to maintain and maximise independence in a health or wellbeing setting.